FedeDP/Clight/clight/README.md

 If you run clight from wayland or from a tty, gamma support will be automatically disabled.

 ## Other info
-You can only run one clight instance per-user: if a clight instance is running, you can only invoke "clight -c" from a terminal/binded to a shortcut to make a fast capture/screen brightness calibration, but you cannot start another full clight instance.
+You can only run one clight instance per-user: if a clight instance is running, you cannot start another full clight instance.
+Obviously you can still invoke "clight -c" from a terminal/shortcut to make a fast capture/screen brightness calibration.
 This is achieved through a clight.lock file placed in current user home.

 ## Build instructions: